 Click here for more information about James Downs.

 - Black Refugee Camps and Native American Reservations: An Untold Story of Reconstruction

 - Dying to Be Free: The Smallpox Epidemic during the Civil War and Reconstruction

 - Not without My Daughter: The Postwar Underground World of Harriet and Louisa Jacobs

-- The Horror Upstairs: The Largest Massacre of Gay Men in the United States
+- The Horror Upstairs: A Massacre of Gay Men in New Orleans, 1973

 - Without a Trace: Same-Sex Sexual Violence on Slave Plantations in the United States, 1607-1861